Terminology Governance Guide

 This way, editors can edit the target repo (after having cloned it to their own user account).
 He/she uses an IDE to write changes in the separate .md file of the term and definitions directory.
 He/she uses the IDE git functionality to finally create a PR on the target repo for the curator and the Master to assess and eventually accept or decline.
 After the PR is made, the curator can comment on the changes proposed and make them live and viewable on the editor’s user account.

-The input is a per-term-splitted directory of term md files The process: four options to make changes The end result two options to get the results accepted in the target repo and final spec-up html output: Via 1.
-Wiki and via 2,3,4: PR.
+The input is a per-term-splitted directory of term md files The process: four options to make changes The end result two options to get the results accepted in the target repo and final spec-up html output: Via 1. and via 2,3: all PR-based.

 All methods have full git tracing of who did what and when.